chiranjeevikoudi/data-scrapers/README.md

 # Data Scrapers
-It gathers the different types of data from web.
+It gathers different types of data from web.